 - booster [default= gbtree] - Which booster to use.
-Can be gbtree, gblinear or dart; gbtree and dart use tree based models while gblinear uses linear functions. - silent [default=0] - 0 means printing running messages, 1 means silent mode - nthread [default to maximum number of threads available if not set] - Number of parallel threads used to run XGBoost - num_pbuffer [set automatically by XGBoost, no need to be set by user]
+Can be gbtree, gblinear or dart; gbtree and dart use tree based models while gblinear uses linear functions. - silent [default=0] [Deprecated] - Deprecated.
+Please use verbosity instead. - verbosity [default=1] - Verbosity of printing messages.
+Valid values are 0 (silent), 1 (warning), 2 (info), 3 (debug).
+Sometimes XGBoost tries to change configurations based on heuristics, which is displayed as warning message.
+If there's unexpected behaviour, please try to increase value of verbosity. - nthread [default to maximum number of threads available if not set] - Number of parallel threads used to run XGBoost - disable_default_eval_metric [default=0] - Flag to disable default metric.
+Set to >0 to disable. - num_pbuffer [set automatically by XGBoost, no need to be set by user]